23 Sep WHY I DON’T GET FREE DRINKS AT CLUBS

 Hungry?
 Get $5 off your first order on Uber Eats with my code: eats-9zpum

 I’m not saying all of this as a feel-bad-for-me pity party.
 I’m just sharing my truth and trying to break the misconceptions that many people have about me, women and their life experiences.
 I’ve heard people say, time and time again, “I’m sure you get hit on alot” or “I’m sure you’ve heard all of this before…” But the truth is, I haven’t.
 I’ve only had a drink purchased a handful of times (as a single woman).
 And fewer than that were from men who I actually found an interest in.
 To be honest, sometimes not getting hit on can be a blow to my ego.
-I begin over analyzing my outfit, my R.B.F., my height, my skin color, my hair choice, and any other thing I decided to wear that night.
+I begin over analyzing my outfit, my R.B.F., my height, my skin color (colorism is prevalent EVERYWHERE and I’m usually (proudly) the darkest in my friend groups), my hair choice, and any other thing I decided to wear that night.
 I sometimes feel like the ugly duckling in the group.
-I know it’s not true, but how would you feel if every single one of your sexy friends got hit on, a drink, or a number and the most action you had all night was sharing life stories with the bathroom concierge?
+I know it’s not true, but how would you feel if every single one of your sexy friends got approached, a drink, or a number and the most action you had all night was sharing life stories with the bathroom concierge?
 Exactly.